MISSION STATEMENT OF SAINT HELENA SCHOOL

 Contraband brought to school will result in immediate suspension or expulsion.
 Contraband is defined as cigarettes, vapes, drugs, and anything that can be used as a weapon.
 The school reserves the right to search any property of a student on school grounds.

 Cell Phones, smart watches, or other electronic devices are not permitted in school or on field trips without permission from the administration.
 Children and parents in Grades 3-8 will be asked to sign a contract regarding cell phones, smart phones, and the use of social media.
 All cell phones and smart phones brought to school must be kept in a locked box in the homeroom.
 The cell phones and smart watches will be returned to the child at the end of the school day.
-Kindle and Nooks may be brought to school to be used for reading materials as long as email access is not available on the device.
+Kindle and Nooks may be brought to school to be used for reading materials as long as email access is NOT AVAILABLE on the device.
 You may do this at your own risk; SHS does not take responsibility for these devices.

 Harassment and/or Bullying